patilchinmay/k8s-experiments/minikube-remote-access/README.md

 ## OIDC Role Setup (Optional)

-If we want to enable oidc for authentication, create the appropriate roles and rolebinding.
+If we want to enable oidc for authentication, create the appropriate roles and role-binding.

 Replace `EMAIL` in `role.yaml` with your email that can be authenticated by `OIDC_ISSUER` connected with minikube.